JialuGong/auto-questionnaire/README.md

 # auto questionnaire

-> now have some bug to fix 〒▽〒
+> Have some bug to fix now〒▽〒

 ---